 I can’t speak for all businesses, but staying within budget tends to be a concern for my clients.

 I don’t consider my prices “cheap,” but I’m very reasonable and fair with my time.
-I give extra revision time with my projects, and even beyond that I don’t hound my clients for every 15 minutes we go over.
-Even so, revision time can really add up, so I always let them know when it’s getting too far out of the original project scope.
+I give extra revision time with my projects, and beyond that I don’t hound my clients for every single minute we go over.
+However, revision time can really add up, so I always let them know when it’s getting too far out of the original project scope.

 I don’t take advantage of my client’s money, but I ask that they not take advantage of my time either.